huss-osman/linux-fundamentals/bash-scripting/fundamentals/03-shebang.md

 # The Shebang Line

 ## Overview
 The shebang line tells Linux which interpreter should execute a script.

-It must be the first line in the file.
+It appears at the very top of the file and ensures the script runs using the correct shell or programming language interpreter.
+Without a shebang, the system may attempt to execute the script using the default shell, which can lead to unexpected behavior.
+Defining the interpreter explicitly improves portability, consistency, and reliability across different systems.

 ---